This is Not a Sequel: Chapter 3

 Her laptop was open in the corner of the living room, the one spot that pretended to be an office.
 The Zoom window filled the screen.
 She slid her reading glasses on before the four faces resolved into their little boxes.

 “Okay,” Reba said.
-She had short gray hair and looked like she’d been born inside a quarterly review.
+Short gray hair.
+Born inside a quarterly review.
 “Updates, blockers.
 Ronda, you’re first.
 Give us the wins.”

 “Mute, Ronda,” Reed said.
-He wasn't looking at the lens.
-He was looking three inches to the left at a teleprompter or a ghost.
+Not looking at the lens.
+Three inches to the left, at a teleprompter or a ghost.

 Ronda clicked.
 “Sorry.
 Uh, yeah.
 Analytics dashboard is live.
 Already seeing some interesting patterns in open rates.
 I’ll send the deck after this.”